 Local Autism Court Summit Educates and Trains Court Personnel and Partners

-Recognizing the importance of training and education, a regional summit on Autism and the Courts hosted by Beaver and Fayette counties was held today in Canonsburg, Pa. for court personnel and partners focusing on the basics about autism, diagnosis and community support.
+Recognizing the importance of training and education, a regional summit on Autism and the Courts was held today in Pittsburgh for Allegheny County court personnel and partners focusing on the basics about autism, diagnosis and community support.

 Spearheaded by Supreme Court Justice Kevin Dougherty on behalf of the Supreme Court of Pennsylvania, the regional summit is part of the Autism and the Courts effort and expands on work being done statewide.

-“Education, training and awareness are critical to ensuring we are providing for the needs of all court users, especially those with Autism,” Dougherty said.
-“The more we learn, the more we grow as a court system and as a community, but most importantly in our ability to be part of the type of positive change that will impact Pennsylvania families.”
+“Education and awareness are critical to ensuring we are providing for the needs of all court users, especially those with Autism,” Dougherty said.
+“The more we learn, the more we grow as a system and as a community, but most importantly in our ability to be part of the type of positive change that will impact Pennsylvania families.”

-Attendees represented 21 different organizations, including local children and youth, courthouse personnel, law enforcement, schools and community service providers.
-Speakers for the Beaver/Fayette summit included:
+Attendees represented 18 different organizations, including local children and youth, courthouse personnel, law enforcement, schools and community service providers.
+Speakers for the Allegheny County summit included:

 - Dr. Tammy Hughes, Licensed School Psychologist Autism Expert, Duquesne University